Yashgabani845/Yashgabani845/README.md

 ---
 # 💫 About Me:
 I am a third-year student at DDU, specializing in full-stack development and problem-solving with a passion for emerging technologies.
-With a strong foundation in the MERN stack (MongoDB, Express, React, Node.js), I am currently expanding my expertise in DevOps, Next.js, and Machine Learning.
+With a strong foundation in the MERN stack (MongoDB, Express, React, Node.js), I am currently expanding my expertise in DevOps, and Generative AI.
 I enjoy tackling real-world challenges and building scalable, efficient solutions through modern software practices.
 My journey as a developer has been driven by continuous learning, innovation, and the desire to leverage cutting-edge tools to create impactful projects.<br><br>

 ## 🌐 Socials: